xuankimtran/docs-1/pages/katalon-studio/docs/qtest-integration.md

 ## Upload test execution results

 > Requirements:
 > * The associated test case is uploaded to qTest.
-For further instructions, see above [Upload test cases/test case folders to qTest](/display/KD/Integrate+test+case)
+For further instructions, see above [Upload test cases to qTest](https://docs.katalon.com/katalon-studio/docs/qtest-integration.html#upload-test-cases-to-qtest).
 > * The associated test suite is uploaded to qTest.
-For further instructions, see above [Upload test suites/test suite folders to qTest](/display/KD/Integrate+test+suite).
+For further instructions, see above [Upload test suites to qTest](https://docs.katalon.com/katalon-studio/docs/qtest-integration.html#upload-test-suites-to-qtest).
-> * A registered qTest location for a test suite is set as default.
+> * A registered qTest location for the associated test suite is set as default.
-> * The version of qTest test cases are at least 1.0.
+> * The qTest test case version is at least 1.0.
 ### Upload test results automatically

 1. To upload the test execution results automatically, check the **Automatically submit test run results** option in **Project > Settings > Plugins > qTest**.
+2. Add an integrated test case to an integrated test suite.
-2. Execute an integrated Katalon test suite.
+3. Execute an integrated Katalon test suite.
-3. Open the generated test execution report.
+4. Open the generated test execution report.
-4. In the **Test Cases Table** section, the status of all test execution is displayed with the following information.
+5. In the **Test Cases Table** section, the status of all test execution is displayed with the following information.

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/upload-test-execution/image2017-8-7-153A423A26.png" width=70%>